bitovi/canui/index.md

 - `loadingContent` - The content to show while a deferred is being resolved.
 - `cid` (default : `'_cid'`) - The unique id attribute to identify a `can.Observe`.
 - `attribute` (default : `'data-cid'`) - The rows attribute name that stores the `cid` value.

-List triggers the `rendered` event after the list has been fully rendered with the current data and the `changed` event when items got removed or added.

 ### Row views